-When your student attends the University of Arizona, you become a part of our extended Wildcat family.
-Explore how the University of Arizona supports families from application to acceptance – whether they’re a first-generation student, moving to Tucson from out-of-state, or following in your alumni footsteps.
+When your student attends the University of Arizona, you'll be an active and engaged part of their journey throughout their college years.
+Explore how the University of Arizona supports families from application to acceptance - whether they're a first-generation student, moving to Tucson from out-of-state, or following in your alumni footsteps.

 Apart from paperwork, the best way you can be there for your student is with support and encouragement – it’s most important that your child finds the college or university that feels like the right fit!

-The University of Arizona Office of Parent & Family Programs keeps you in the loop throughout your Wildcats’ time on campus.
-Explore resources such as their monthly newsletter and the Cat Tracks handbook, and connect with fellow Wildcat families on the University of Arizona Parents & Family Association’s social media accounts.
+Parent & Family Programs keeps you in the loop throughout your Wildcat's time on campus.
+Explore resources such as their Cat Tracks handbook, and connect with fellow Wildcat families on the University of Arizona Parents & Family Association's social media accounts.

 When your student is accepted to the University of Arizona, they'll attend an Orientation session where they will complete any final steps before the first day of classes.